How to Copy DVD to Computer: 2025 Guide for Windows & Mac

 |

-Step 5: Click the 'Folder' icon to set the output destination on your computer.
+Click the Folder icon to set the output destination on your computer.
 Finally, click the Start button to copy DVD to hard drive at lightning-fast speed.

-Copy DVD to computer with DVDFab DVD Copy (ISO/Folder Backup)
+How to Copy DVD to computer with DVDFab DVD Copy (1:1 Backup)

 DVDFab DVD Copy is a user-friendly tool that lets you copy or compress encrypted DVDs, ISO files, or folders into an ISO file, DVD folder, or onto a blank disc.
 It supports common protection schemes such as CSS, APS, and RC.
 Unlike DVDFab DVD Ripper—which converts DVDs into digital video files—DVD Copy creates an exact 1:1 duplicate suitable for backup or burning.
 Please ensure that all copying operations comply with local copyright laws.